EMI: Photomultipliers

-The company was also for many years an internationally respected manufacturer of photomultipliers.
+For many years, the company was internationally respected as a photomultiplier manufacturer.
 This part of the business was transferred to Thorn as part of Thorn-EMI, then later became the independent concern Electron Tubes Ltd.

 Computers and CT scanner

 The EMI Electronic Business Machine, a valve and magnetic drum memory computer, was built in the 1950s to process the British Motor Corporation payroll.

 In 1958, the EMIDEC 1100, the UK's first commercially available all-transistor computer, was developed at EMI's Central Research Laboratories in Hayes under the leadership of Godfrey Hounsfield, an electrical engineer at EMI.

 In the early 1970s, with financial support by the UK Department of Health and Social Security as well as EMI research investment, Hounsfield developed the first CT scanner, a device which revolutionised medical imaging.
 In 1973, EMI was awarded a prestigious Queen's Award for Technological Innovation for what was then called the EMI scanner; in 1979, Hounsfield won the Nobel Prize for his accomplishment.

-After brief, but brilliant, success in the medical imaging field, EMI's manufacturing activities were sold off to other companies, notably Thorn (see Thorn EMI).
-Subsequently, development and manufacturing activities were sold off to other companies and work moved to other towns such as Crawley and Wells.
+After brief success in the medical imaging field, EMI's manufacturing activities were sold off to other companies, such as Thorn (see Thorn EMI).
+Subsequently, development and manufacturing activities were sold off to other companies and work relocated.